Ten Great Rides: Cavedale - Mt Veeder

 The ride stages out of the town of Sonoma, from a parking lot just behind the town Plaza and the historic adobe army barracks.
 Sonoma is one of the cornerstones of California history: the northernmost outpost of Spanish (and later, Mexican) empire and the home of General Mariano Vallejo, a fine man and able colonial administrator who had the misfortune of being on the wrong side when Yankee settlers staged what was to become known as the Bear Flag Revolt in 1846, raising their grizzly-emblazoned flag over the Sonoma Plaza and proclaiming California an independent republic.
 The republic only lasted a few weeks, until word arrived that the United States had declared war on Mexico, and the insurgents threw in with the US.
 Within a few years of course, gold had been discovered, California had become a state, and the rest, as they say, is history.
 Unless you’re completely indifferent to our local heritage, you’ll want to poke around the Plaza a bit.
 There are numerous, well-preserved buildings from that pivotal time and earlier, including Vallejo’s adobe compound and the mission, as well as his own home, right on our route within the first mile.
 There are also plenty of places to find food and water.

-While the center of town has charm to spare, the outlying fringes to the west and north of town are more eyesore than anything else, and unfortunately, our route has to navigate a few miles of this mess before reaching pleasant country again.
+While the center of town has charm to spare, there isn't much to see on the outlying fringes to the west and north of town.

 Anyway, it’s not great riding, but is tolerable, and not really dangerous, because the traffic is moving at slower, city-street speeds.
 When you finally leave the congestion behind, you have about a half-mile of open country on Hwy 12 before leaving the busy artery behind for a right turn onto blessedly quiet Cavedale Road.
 You have now arrived at a big climb.
 It’s more than just a big climb though: it’s a great road...one of the best of the region’s many dinky mountain roads.
 It is typically almost devoid of auto traffic, is often just one lane wide, and once you’ve hauled yourself up out of the canyon, the views are fabulous.
 Most of this big climb has terrible pavement, but as it’s taken at slow climbing speeds, it’s not really a problem.